billdenney/pknca/cran-comments.md

 0 errors | 0 warnings | 1 note

-* The primary purpose of this release is to fix an issue related to the upcoming release of dplyr.
+* The primary purpose of this release is to fix a issues related to the upcoming releases of testthat and waldo.